 set and must therefore allow

-- removing most of the things in Allocators.h (which is only invoked from the STL, not from within RSC)
+- removing most of the things in Allocators.h (which is only invoked from the STL, not directly from RSC)

 Applying the Recommendations

->fix command is currently able to resolve about half of the warnings:
+>fix command is currently able to resolve 101 of the 148 possible warnings:

 fix : Interactively fixes warnings detected by >check.